On the support of extremal martingale measures with given marginals: the countable case

 The goal of this section is to provide a characterization of sets $S \subset X \times Y$ satisfying the WEP.
-The main result is stated in Theorem \ref{thm2net}, which is based on the new notion of 2-net (introduced in Definition \ref{def:2-net}).
-Intuitively, a 2-net is a subset of $X \times Y$ where the WEP is defined without ambiguity, i.e. modulo an affine function so that a 2-net has intrinsically the corresponding two degrees of freedom, whence its name.
+The main result is stated in Theorem \ref{thm2net}, which is based on the new notion of deadlocks (introduced in Definition \ref{deadlock}).

 Now, we introduce the preliminary intuitive notion of connectedness in the following definition.
 Given a binary relation $R$ on $S$, we recall that the transitive closure of $R$ is defined as the smallest transitive relation over $S$ containing $R$.